john9francis/radiation-modeling/timeSpentPhase1.md

 - [ ] Figure out what energies the photons should have
 - [ ] Find some PDD graphs

 - 7/24 11:00 am 40 min Researching physics lists in Geant4.
-I think I should end this phase and call it phase 0 (prep) and then start on phase 1 but doing it extremely accurate and good.
+I think I should end this phase and call it phase 1 (prep) and then start on phase 2 but doing it extremely accurate and good.
 By the end I want to have something comparable to this: [Geant4 linac model](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3863189/) with PDD and field size.
 That way, I know that I have an accurate beam modelled.
 Then I can move on to 3DCRT with multiple beams.

+**Finishing up Phase 1**
+- [ ] Make an updated project plan
+- [ ] Write a summary paper of phase 1
+- [ ] Put out photon-dose-sim code walkthrough video
+- [ ] Create a specific plan for phase 2